devleaks/cockpitdecks-docs/docs/Cockpit.md

 # Resources

 Resources are fonts, icons, other images, wallpapers, documentation, and texts used and related to that aircraft.
-All this elements are organized into the `resources` folder.
+All these elements are organized into the `resources` folder.

 Usually, the resources folder contains the following sub-folders: